cbfinger/BusinessIntelligence/README.md

 This was my first ever attempt at anything React Native.
 I enjoyed the framework and found it rather easy to gets started an move quickly when putting together a quick UI.
-I found the more challenging part to be the using the 'Charts' framework in a Native Module.
-I choose to do in iOS and Swift to challenge myself as I havent written a lot of Swift code and I am more familiar with Kotlin.
+I found the most challenging part to be writing and using the 'Charts' framework in a Native Module.
+I decided to do the project in iOS/Swift to challenge myself.
+I havent written a lot of Swift code recently (within the last 3 years) and I am more familiar with Kotlin.
+I wanted to display that I am quick learner and I enjoy a challenge.
 Thank you for this opportunity and I am excited for potential next steps.

 - Bryce Finger